LmanTW/dekun/README.md

 ```

 > [!NOTE]
-> If you want support for hardware acceleration backend other than cpu and cuda, you need to clone the repository and then run `uv sync --group <group>`.
+> If you want support for hardware acceleration backend other than cpu or cuda, you'll need to clone the repository and then run `uv sync --group <group>`.
 The avialiable groups are: "cpu", "xpu" and "cuda".